electron/electron/docs/api/web-contents.md

 * `params` Object
   * `x` Integer - x coordinate.
   * `y` Integer - y coordinate.
+  * `frame` WebFrameMain - Frame where the context menu was invoked in.
   * `linkURL` String - URL of the link that encloses the node the context menu was invoked on.
   * `linkText` String - Text associated with the link.
 May be an empty